CodingNomads/javascript-labs/05-Collections/00-intro.md

 That would take a lot of repetitive typing, definitely something that you should _always_ avoid as a programmer.

 Better to put it into an array!
 If you are reading this then it should be from Visual Studio Code.
 Create a new `.js` file in this folder with the same name as this file except with the JavaScript extension - `00-intro.js`.
-Go to [this website](https://convert.town/column-to-comma-separated-list), and copy the data above and to convert it into a comma separated list.
+Go to [this website](https://convert.town/column-to-comma-separated-list), and use it to convert the data above into a comma separated list.
 Then add the necessary syntax to make this into an array in your new file:

 ```javascript
 let listOfTempsInF = [